-Easy slow cooker green bean casserole with frozen green beans is the best to serve as an Easter, Thanksgiving or Christmas!
-Perfect side dish with cream of mushroom soup and crispy fried onions on top.
+This is how to make slow cooker green bean casserole with frozen green beans for Easter, Thanksgiving or Christmas!
+The perfect side dish with cream of mushroom soup and crispy fried onions on top.

 Slow-Cooker-Green-Bean-Casserole